FissoreD/about-me/_posts/github.md

 An interesting pre-commit file to trim trailing spaces can be found [here]({{site.baseurl}}/assets/lib/pre-commit-trim-space.sh) ([source](https://github.com/imoldman/config/blob/master/pre-commit.git.sh))

-## Undo rebase
+## Har reset to commit hash

 1. `git reflog`
 2. find the commit labeled `HEAD@{N} rebase (start)` when `N` is a number
 3. `git reset --hard HEAD@{N-1}`

-for example, if I do `git rebase target-branch` and want to undo the rebase, I should find a line like `HEAD@{196}: rebase (start): checkout xx/target-branch` in the `git reflog`.
+for example, if I do `git rebase target-branch` and want to reset my branch before a rebase, I should find a line like `HEAD@{196}: rebase (start): checkout xx/target-branch` in the `git reflog`.
 Then I should simply run `git reset --hard HEAD@{195}`

 ## Squash commits

-*Goal:* you want to squash some commits.

 1. take a commit hash before the commit you want to squash
-2. `git rebase -i COMMIT_NAME`
+2. `git rebase -i COMMIT_HASH`
 3. in the interactive window, chose the commits to squash and replace `pick` with `s`
 4. run `git push origin BRANCH_NAME -f`